-For many dairy farmers, the practice of a long-loved Wisconsin tradition is rooted in a bloodline that spans for several generations.
-The farming industry, while traditionally a venture that is passed on from parent to child, occasionally experiences anomalies in the form of new farms belonging to those who are eager to learn the trade.
-While many may have a farming background, new instances of “first-generation” Wisconsin farms are often a relatively rare sight.
-However, with WHEDA financing, and a lot of grit, these prospective farmers often find more success than they ever bargained for.
+For many dairy farmers, the practice of a long-loved Wisconsin tradition is rooted in a bloodline that spans several generations.
+The farming industry, while traditionally an operation that is passed on from parent to child, occasionally experiences anomalies in the form of new farms belonging to those who are eager to learn the trade.
+Many have farming backgrounds, and instances of “first-generation” Wisconsin farms are a relatively rare sight.
+However, with WHEDA Business Lending Financing, and a lot of grit, these prospective farmers often find more success than they ever imagined.

-In the mid 1990’s, Kyle Fagerland experienced this success firsthand when he decided to convert hunting property to farmland dedicated to raising heifers.
-In constructing buildings, purchasing farming equipment, and all other associated costs, the venture was certainly costly.
-Turning to WHEDA for aid, Fagerland applied for the FARM program, which offered low-rate loan financing associated with the construction of new barns and updating an otherwise wild land parcel.
+In the mid 1990s, Kyle Fagerland experienced this kind of success firsthand when he decided to convert his hunting property to farmland that is dedicated to raising heifers.
+The venture included constructing buildings, purchasing farming equipment, and all other associated costs, which turned out to be quite expensive.
+Fagerland turned to WHEDA by applying for aid through the Farm Asset Reinvestment Management (FARM) program, which offers low-rate loan financing associated with the construction of new barns and updating of an otherwise wild land parcel.

-However, deviating from the traditional route, Fagerland's operation began to take a unique shape.
-Creating a “boarding school” for young heifers, Fagerland would take young cows from other farmers when they would otherwise be unprofitable.
-In their youth and adolescence, heifers take an ample amount of resources and space to care for, which, on most Wisconsin farms, are in short supply.
+Fagerland's operation deviated from traditional farms and took on its own unique shape.
+He created a “boarding school” for young heifers, that takes young cows from other farmers when they would otherwise be unprofitable.
+Young and adolescenct heifers take a significant amount of resources and space to raise, which are in short supply on most Wisconsin farms.

-If one visited the property today, they would find that a lot has changed since the farm’s first beginnings.
+If one visited the property today, they would find that a lot has changed since the farm’s beginning.
 The Fagerland Farms, now known as German Valley Heifers, is run in partnership with Kyle’s three children.
-Tess, Harley, and Savannah Fagerland all act as full-time aids to the operation after pursuing a college education.
-In learning how to run the farm more efficiently, the return of the Fagerland children mark a significant landmark for the farm’s operation.
-Once a “one-generation” farm, the Fagerland venture has now grown into a multi-generational operation, exemplifying the preservation of Wisconsin agricultural business.
+Tess, Harley, and Savannah Fagerland who all act as full-time aids to the operation after completing their college education.
+The return of the Fagerland children marks a significant landmark for the farm given all that they've learned about running a more efficeint operation.
+Previously a “one-generation” farm, the Fagerland venture has now grown into a multi-generational operation, representing the preservation of Wisconsin agricultural business.

 While it has been some time since the Fagerlands have utilized WHEDA loan assistance, their independence is a testament to the success and resilience of FARM loan recipients.
-From his humble beginnings, Fagerland can now celebrate the success of his 2,100 acre farm and heifer operation with his family, taking stock in what’s truly important.
+From his humble beginnings, Fagerland and his family can now celebrate the success of their 2,100 acre farm and heifer operation while taking stock of what’s truly important.